v0landem0rt/ML-blockchain-voting/README.md

 Here is example of a voting application that verifies a voter using a machine learning model and sends voting results to the blockchain
 ## Requirements for project
 To use this project you need:
-+ ML model(this is model, which verify face of voters) -- https://github.com/efffna/verification_person
++ ML model(this model, which verify face of voters) -- https://github.com/efffna/verification_person

 + blockchain(in work)